pythontime/tac-live_terraform_3_30_23/lab-07/07-instructions.md

-# Part A - Local Module
+# Lab 07 - Local Module
 **Scenario** Setup a webserver module that multiple users can work with.

 > Note: To get additional practice working with Terraform, I want you to code everything in this lab line-by-line.